pch-01/nyt-pmltest/README.md

 - Room DB
 - Detail Screen in Jetpack Compose
 - UI Test with Kakao
-- Unit test on ViewModel (ArticleDetailViewModelTest), UseCase and Repository
 - Hilt for Dependency Injection
 - GitHub Actions for running unit test as precheck